Hydrotherapy is known to have effects that alleviate symptoms of neurological conditions.

 Working with other rehabilitation techniques, neurological patients gain many benefits from hydrotherapy.
-In general, they experience reduced muscle spasms and can slowly improve their physical strength, which degrades in some conditions.
+In general, they experience reduced muscle spasms and can slowly improve their physical strength.

-The warm water helps reduce stiffness in the joints and normalises the overall tone.
+The warm water helps reduce stiffness in the joints and normalizes the overall tone.
 The improved circulation also promotes muscle relaxation, relieving any pain.
-This can help when dealing with conditions that cause difficulty moving and chronic bouts of pain.

 Hydrotherapy can help with multiple sclerosis, muscular dystrophy, Parkinson’s disease, and Guillain-Barre syndrome.
 It is also useful in recovering in the aftermath of trauma to the brain and cerebrovascular accidents, better known as strokes.